alejandromlopez/Networking-Project/README.md

 - [x] PeerInfo.cfg

 ### Peer Process
+Kyle Cheng, Christopher Cooper, Alejandro Lopez
 - [X] Peer that started should make TCP connections to all peers started before it
-- [ ] When connected to at least one peer, starts to exchange pieces
+- [X] When connected to at least one peer, starts to exchange pieces
-- [ ] Peer terminates when it finds out that all peers have downloaded the complete file
+- [X] Peer terminates when it finds out that all peers have downloaded the complete file

 ### Remote Machine
+Kyle Cheng, Alejandro Lopez
 - [x] Reads file PeerInfo.cfg and starts peers in the file one by one
 - [x] Terminates after starting all peers

 ### File Handling
+Alejandro Lopez, Christopher Cooper
 - [x] Should have subdirectories with 'peer_[peerID]'
 - [x] Ensure that peer processes with a complete file actually contain the file before you start them

 ### Writing Log
+Kyle Cheng, Christopher Cooper
 - [X] TCP Connection
 - [X] Change of preferred neighbors
 - [X] Change of optimistically unchoked neighbor